 A no deal scenario is generally seen as the most disruptive one, as it will bring wide ranging and immediate changes.
-Under this scenario, there will be no transition period; no agreement in relation to the border between Northern Ireland (which is part of the UK) and the Republic of Ireland; no EU recognition of UK regulatory systems; no agreement on EU and UK citizens’ rights and no UK participation in EU international agreements.
-The UK would immediately begin trading on World Trade Organisation terms from 12pm Central European Time on 29 March 2019.
+Under this scenario, there will be no transition period; no agreement in relation to the border between Northern Ireland (which is part of the UK) and the Republic of Ireland; no EU recognition of UK regulatory systems and no UK participation in EU international agreements.
+The UK would immediately begin trading on World Trade Organisation terms from 12pm Central European Time on 31 October 2019.

 A no deal scenario analysis should include consideration of the potential impact of (among other things) the following:

 - the ability of entities in the UK to continue to operate in the EU regulatory environment if the UK is no longer part of the single market

 - increased customs duties between the UK and the EU.
 This is likely to impact entities’ margins to the extent they are unable to pass increased costs on to customers